-For this recipe you’ll need: fresh cauliflower, bacon, onion, cider vinegar, grainy mustard, ground horseradish, stevia, salt, pepper, parsley, heavy iron skillet
+For this recipe you’ll need: fresh cauliflower, bacon, onion, cider vinegar, grainy mustard, ground horseradish, stevia, salt, pepper, parsley, and a heavy iron skillet.

 If you are in a hurry click here to go straight to the low carb German style cauliflower recipe.

 When I was growing up we had a pool.
 Summers were full of cookouts and pool parties with my family and several neighbors that were all close friends.
 Nearly every Saturday afternoon they’d walk down the street to our house carrying a covered dish of some sort.